 - 1.1 The Federation has a legal duty under the FOI Act and the EI Regulations, to be open and transparent about the information it holds and must provide access to its information through FOI Act and EI Regulations requests (information requests). - 1.2 The FOI Act places a legal duty on the Federation to have an approved Publication Scheme whereby it routinely publishes information on its website.
-The Federation has adopted the ICO Model Scheme in its entirety which can be found via https://ico.org.uk/media/for-organisations/documents/1153/model-publication-scheme.pdf
+The Federation has adopted the ICO Model Scheme in its entirety which can be found via model-publication-scheme-for-bodies-only-covered-for-certain-information.pdf (ico.org.uk)